 4. Have shock absorbent pads in the sole to minimize injury.

 Lace-up shoes like the martial art shoes, for example Adidas or Prospect martial art shoes, can be suitable, although they are not designed for Tai Chi practice, and they don't offer good base support or shock absorbance.
 Shoes specifically designed for Tai Chi are needed.
-In recent years, many martial art shops sell practice shoes made in China.
-Some of them are well made and reasonably priced.
-Do take time to check for quality and try them out carefully with the above four points in mind.

 Some people like to practice in bare feet.
 For others, it might be difficult.
 Shoes give you good support and enhance balance.
 Sometimes the ground might be uneven or dirty.
 Also, if your feet get cold, it could impede the flow of Qi.
 For people with diabetes, good shoes are essential because any injury to the foot can be very difficult to heal and might lead to serious infection.